2018–19 Auburn Tigers men's basketball team

 The 2018–19 Auburn Tigers men's basketball team represented Auburn University during the 2018–19 NCAA Division I men's basketball season as a member of the Southeastern Conference.
 The team's head coach was Bruce Pearl in his 5th season at Auburn.
 The team played their home games at the Auburn Arena in Auburn, Alabama.
 They finished the season 30–10, 11–7 in SEC play.
 They defeated Missouri, South Carolina, Florida, and Tennessee to win the SEC tournament.
-They received an automatic bid to the NCAA tournament where they defeated New Mexico State, Kansas, North Carolina, and Kentucky to advance to their first Final Four in school history where they lost to Virginia.
+They received an automatic bid to the NCAA tournament where they defeated New Mexico State, Kansas, North Carolina, and Kentucky to advance to their first Final Four in school history where they lost 63–62 to the eventual champions Virginia.

 Previous season

 Auburn finished the 2017–18 season 26–8, 13–5 in SEC play to win a share of the SEC regular season championship.
 They lost to Alabama in the quarterfinals of the SEC tournament.
 They received an at-large bid to the NCAA tournament where they defeated College of Charleston to advance to the Second Round where they lost to Clemson.